magento/knowledge-base/src/announcements/help-center-news/github-repo-for-external-contributions.md

 Article files are organized the same way in the [magento/knowledge-base](https://github.com/magento/knowledge-base) repo.
 All the content is stored in the `src` folder, with folders for categories and nested folders for sections; file names either coincide with article titles or are similar.

-You might also use search inside the repo using a piece of text from the article as search query.
-But in this case make sure to check that the article file belongs to the right section and category.
+You might also use search inside the repo using a piece of text from the Support KB article as a search string.
+When the search returns files, containing this string, make sure to choose the file that belongs to the right section and category.

 ### Contribution points

-The [magento/knowledge-base](https://github.com/magento/knowledge-base) repo in integrated Magento Community Engineering for contribution points and support.
+The [magento/knowledge-base](https://github.com/magento/knowledge-base) repo in integrated with Magento Community Engineering for contribution points and support.

-Please refer to [Contribution Points](https://github.com/magento/knowledge-base/blob/main/docs/contribution-points.md) documents to see how points are rewarded.
+Please refer to [Contribution Points](https://github.com/magento/knowledge-base/blob/main/docs/contribution-points.md) document to see how points are rewarded.